MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-organize/includes/3-operating-models.md

 ## Central IT team risks

 Centralized IT became prevalent when all IT assets could be housed in a few locations, managed by a few teams, and controlled through a single platform for operations management.
-Over time, Global business practices and the digital economy reduced the number of centrally managed environments.
+Over time, global business practices and the digital economy reduced the number of centrally managed environments.

 In the modern view of IT, assets are globally distributed.
-Operational responsibilities are delegated to a combination of internal staff, managed service providers, and cloud providers, who deliver operations management.
+Operational responsibilities are delegated to a combination of internal staff, managed service providers, and cloud providers.

 In the digital economy, IT management practices are transitioning to a model of self-service and delegated control with clear guardrails to enforce governance.
 A central IT team can be a valuable contributor to cloud adoption by becoming a cloud broker and a partner for innovation and business agility.